seal-io/docs/docs/operation/template/index.md

 ### Walrus Extension Widget

-Built-in extension controls within Walrus can be configured in the widget, and the UI will display according to the configured style.
+Walrus supports the following UI widgets through the extension, and the UI will display according to the configured UI widgets.

 | Name       | Description          |
 | ---------- | -------------------- |